-Trigger warning: The following post contains descriptions of sexual scenarios that may be triggering for those recovering from a struggle with porn.
+Trigger warning: The following post contains descriptions of sexual scenarios that may be triggering.
+Reader discretion is advised.

 Since 2017, founder of Realbotix Matt McMullen has faced more than his fair share of criticism for his creation of the female RealDoll, Harmony—complete with “big breasts” and “porn star features.”

 He’s responded to the ongoing accusations of objectifying women by creating a male version that is just as objectifying as its female counterpart.